 Probably the biggest knock on this jacket is that it doesn’t actually get very warm.
 At best, the heating elements only take the edge off and, quite frankly, would not be of much use on a really cold day.
 With the high setting only lasting a couple of hours, this isn’t what you want or need from a jacket.

 In summary, the Conqueco is a great jacket for popping to the shops, or getting a quick temperature increase if you’re waiting outside for someone on a cold day, but it is not recommended for outdoor staff or people spending long periods of time in cold climates.

-PROSmart’s jacket line includes this low key, smart little number that combines high functionality with efficient
+PROSmart’s jacket line includes this low key, smart little number that combines high functionality with efficient design.

-	design.

 The left chest, right chest and back section all sport large heated elements.
-These heated elements can be made to last

-	for up to 10 hours (on the higher settings) and a whopping 18 hours on the lower settings (wearers have a choice of low,

-	medium or high settings.
+These heated elements have three temperature settings and can be made to last for up to 10 hours (on the higher heat settings) and a whopping 18 hours on the lower heat settings (wearers have a choice of low, medium or high settings.
 These are colour coded).

 The jacket’s 12-Volt battery is both detachable and portable, meaning that it can be charged in multiple places.
-This is

-	a useful feature that allows the jacket to get a little charge whenever the user happens to be near a power outlet.
+This is a useful feature that allows the jacket to get a little charge whenever the user happens to be near a power outlet.